Global Trends 2025

 Globalization at Risk with the 2008 Financial Crisis?

-The crisis has increased calls for a new "Bretton Woods" to better regulate the global economy.
 World leaders will be challenged to renovate the IMF and devise a globally transparent and effective set of rules that apply to differing capitalisms and levels of financial institutional development.

 Science and Technology Leadership